-“What if you were a kid and you came home from school much earlier than usual, and you told your mother that the school was closed because there was a big fire and you almost got burned?
-Now, that’s a lie!
-What makes your mother believe it?
+“What if you were a kid and you came home from school early, and you told your mother that the school was closed because there was a big fire and you almost got burned?
 What makes her believe that you’re telling the truth?

 “Specifics?”
 Bette asks.

 “You tell her specific things that happened.”
 Meisner says, “The playwright would give you that.
 What would make you a convincing liar?”

 “If you walk in sobbing it might help,” Bette says.

 “It’s the reality of the emotion which makes the lie convincing,” says Meisner.

 “His acting was emotionally clear.
 But had this been a play and not an exercise, on some nights during its run it could be fuller, and on some nights, it could be emptier.
 But if he attempted a herculean preparation to work himself up into the lowest depths of misery, the audience would all be as old as I am by the time he finally made his entrance.
 Do you understand?” – Sanford Meisner